Coach at a Starting Strength Gym

 Does the Prep Course require that I find my own clients?

 They don't need to be paying clients, but you must find a way to coach others in order to complete the Prep Course.
 If you don't have the means to do this, contact a recruiter for available Level 0 Apprenticeships.

-I heard the Starting Strength Coach certificate has a 15% rate, should I be concerned?
+I heard the Starting Strength Coach certificate has a 15% pass rate, should I be concerned?